Payment Gateway Testing Guide: How To Test Payment Gateway Functionality

 - Protects the reputation and integrity of the company by identifying and fixing security incidents.

-- Enhances the speed, accuracy and security of the payment process.
+- Improves the overall performance of the system, accuracy and security of the payment process.

 What is the basic terminology used in Payment Gateway testing?